 The upfront costs of litigation can be high and you may not get any of your money back.
 Even if your money claim is successful the judgement debtor may still ignore the court order.
 It’s only worth enforcing a judgement if the judgement debtor is holding assets of significant value.

-If you require any assistance with credit control or debt recovery please email me in confidence via the contact page.
+If you require any assistance with credit control or debt recovery please call me on 07966 421381 or email me via the contact page for a confidential no obligation chat.

 © 2018 Paul J Lockey